shopware5/devdocs/source/designers-guide/smarty-plugins/index.md

 ## Config plugin ##

-The config plugin is grants you the ability to access and read the various features in the backend.
+The config plugin grants you the ability to access and read the various features in the backend.

 To do so, use the following syntax: